Updated May 30, 2023

-Welcome to our eggplant baby food recipes section, where we look at how to prepare eggplants (or aubergines) when cooking for your little one!
+Welcome to our eggplant baby food recipes section, where we explore the art of preparing eggplants (or aubergines) for your little one!

 Eggplants – also known as aubergines or brinjals – don’t usually spring to mind when you think about making food for your baby.

-We always give cooked eggplant a quick taste before serving it up to our little ones!
+To avoid this, we always taste cooked eggplant before serving it to our little ones.

 Why is an eggplant called an eggplant?